aarenson/PHPCap/README.md

 To use PHPCap, you need to have:
 * A computer with PHP 5.6 or later installed, and PHP needs to have cURL and OpenSSL enabled.
 * An account on a REDCap site.
-* API token(s) for that project(s) you want to access.
+* API token(s) for the project(s) you want to access.
 API tokens need to be requested within the REDCap system.

 Example
 --------------------------